Helpline 0808 800 3333 or contact us

-Your muscles contract and relax as a result of chemical messages from the brain.
-Problems can occur when the chemical messengers are blocked or do not connect properly with specific muscles.
+Muscles contract and relax as a result of chemical messages from the brain.
+Problems can occur when the chemical messengers are blocked or do not connect with specific muscles.
 This chemical is called acetylcholine.

 When BTA is injected into the muscle, the release of acetylcholine is blocked, resulting in a relaxation of overactive muscles.
 The injections generally take effect within a few days and last for several months.

-However, physiotherapy is also be required as part of the treatment and to aid effectiveness of the injection.
+Physiotherapy is also part of the treatment and to aid effectiveness of the injection.

-If your walking is affected, such as walking on tip toe or turning your feet inward, the assessment will probably involve a detailed movement study (gait analysis), which is often videoed.
+If your walk on tip toe or turn your feet inward, the assessment may involve a detailed movement study (gait analysis), which is often filmed.

-After a full examination, the team will decide whether the treatment is appropriate for you or your child and which muscle or range of muscles will be injected.
-You should get a clear indication what outcomes are expected.
+After a full examination, the team will decide whether the treatment is appropriate for you or your child and which muscles will be injected.
+You should get a clear idea of the expected outcome of the treatment.

 The muscles to be injected are identified by manual palpation, ultrasound, electromyography (EMG) or stimulation of the nerve.

 The amount of BTA used is determined by the size and number of muscles to be treated, the degree of tightness in the muscle and the weight of the patient, up to a maximum recommended dose.
-Multi-level injections, where a number of sites are injected during the one treatment, are common.
+Injections in several muscles during the one treatment are common.

-There will be a follow-up appointment to assess how successful the injections have been.
+A follow-up appointment will assess the success of the injections.
 On average the interval between injections varies from between 6 to 9 months.
-Re-injection will usually be recommended when muscle tone begins to interfere with function rather than when it returns to pre-injection levels.
+Doctors may recommend re-injection when muscle tone begins to interfere with function rather than when it returns to pre-injection levels.
 There is no limit to the number of re-injections.

 In the main, reported side-effects of Botulinum Toxin A (BTA) are mild and short-lived.
 They include: